wsquared/spectrum-kit/README.md

 # Spectrum Kit

 Spectrum Kit is a collection of TypeScript tools designed for various scenarios.
-It includes a powerful `BrowserHistory` class that implements a doubly linked list and a `DoubleLinkedListNode` class for managing navigation history in your browser-based applications.

 ## Table of Contents